 - Taking pictures and collecting other evidence from the accident scene

-- Reconstructing the scene of the accident to help prove fault
+- Reconstructing the crash scene to help prove fault

 - Interviewing witnesses

 - Hiring expert witnesses to further strengthen your claim (if needed)